As the Seahawks eye free agents, they play the roster game by protecting Shaquem Griffin from other teams

-On Monday, Seahawks coach Pete Carroll said he looked forward to seeing Shaquem Griffin play again against the Miami Dolphins this weekend after he helped preserve Seattle’s win over Dallas.
+On Monday, Seahawks coach Pete Carroll said he looked forward to seeing Shaquem Griffin play again against the Miami Dolphins this weekend after he helped preserve Seattle’s victory over Dallas.

 That hinted at a move of some kind to get Griffin on the roster.